payu-india/CMS-Chatbot/docs/Merchant Wallet/wallet-management-issuance-journey/closed-loop-wallet-management-copy/register-you-customer-clw.md

 ---
-title: Register you Customer - CLW
+title: Register you Customer Integration - CLW
 deprecated: false
 hidden: true
 metadata:
+  title: Register you Customer Integration - CLW
   robots: index
 ---
 Registering your customers in your closed-loop wallet enables seamless payments, loyalty, and funding operations.
 Use the Register Customer API to quickly and securely provision wallet accounts for your users.
 The **Register Customer **API is applicable for PayU closed-loop wallet integrations.

 ### Environment